 Analyzing Google Trends Data in Displayr

-Using Google Trends can add further texture to your analysis by providing a history of how popular a topic is (or was) on the Internet.
+Using Google Trends data can add further texture to your analysis by providing a history of how popular a topic is (or was) on the Internet.
 It can be used to identify terms with growing or decreasing popularity, or to review periodic variations from the past.

 This post describes how you can use Displayr to easily extract data from Google Trends, and then include it in a chart or other analysis.
 We’ll discuss first how you can get overall (global) data on the search term, and then how you can get results for particular regions.